panchalsagar1815/panchalsagar1815/README.md

 ### Research Thesis

-Knowledge tracing, is the personation of student knowledge over time with advanced machine learning algorithms.
-The model builds on more than 13 Crore interactions of more than 7 lakh students.
+Framework build to predict mood of the person by analysis the choice of the music listening and created an AI based machine learning model that can generate a happy and relaxing music to improve mood.

 ### Tools | Frameworks

-Web: ReactJS, NodeJS, ExpressJS, MongoDB, GraphQL
+Database: SQL, MongoDB, BigQuery.

 Data Preprocessing: NumPy, Pandas.